taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Exposing_Applications/03_Taikun_Ingress-Basics.md

 # **03 - Taikun Ingress - basics**

-Taikun **recommends using Ingress** as the preferred method for exposing applications to the internet.
+Taikun CloudWorks **recommends using Ingress** as the preferred method for exposing applications to the internet.

 Ingress is a Kubernetes resource that provides routing to services within a cluster.
 It maps human-readable URLs to Kubernetes `ClusterIP` services, which in turn route traffic to the appropriate pods.